Table of Contents

-Metastasis of the malignant melanoma is either effected by lymphatic or by hematogenous spread.
+Metastasis of the malignant melanoma is either affected by lymphatic or by hematogenous spread.
 As a consequence of loco-regional spread, metastases can appear on the patient’s skin (satellite metastases).
-The liver, skeleton and brain are among other locations where distant metastases are commonly found.
+The liver, skeleton, and brain are among other locations where distant metastases are commonly found.

 The ABCDE-mnemonic is a popular method for early detection of melanomas.
 Nevi which meet one or more of the following criterions should undergo further evaluation using a reflected-light microscope (dermatoscopy).

 - A (asymmetry) = asymmetric shape